TonioGarcia07/tdd-technical-interviews/README.md

-# tdd-technical-interviews
+# Technical interviews (using TDD)

-Repo for technical interviews using TDD
+This repo aims at providing a simple environment to perform technical interviews using jest.